kataw/kataw/test/__snapshot__/parser/expressions/paren/invalid-assign-obj-lit.md

-✖ The left-hand side must be a variable or a property access. - start: 476, end: 478 ✖ The left-hand side must be a variable or a property access. - start: 501, end: 503 ✖ The left-hand side of an assignment expression must be a variable or a property access - start: 516, end: 518 ✖ Property assignment expected - start: 528, end: 529 ✖ Expected a ')' to match the '(' token here - start: 529, end: 530 ✖ Declaration or statement expected - start: 530, end: 531
+✖ The left-hand side must be a variable or a property access. - start: 476, end: 478 ✖ The left-hand side must be a variable or a property access. - start: 501, end: 503 ✖ The left-hand side of an assignment expression must be a variable or a property access - start: 516, end: 518 ✖ Property definition expected.
+Did you mean to use a ':'? - start: 528, end: 529 ✖ Expected a ')' to match the '(' token here - start: 529, end: 530 ✖ Declaration or statement expected - start: 530, end: 531